laravel-frontend-presets/tall/README.md

 ## Removing the package

 If you don't want to keep this package installed once you've installed the preset, you can safely remove it with a couple of extra steps.
-Unlike the default Laravel presets, this one publishes all the auth logic to your own `app/` directory, so you there are is no logic being depended upon within the package itself.
+Unlike the default Laravel presets, this one publishes all the auth logic to your own `app/` directory, so there is no logic being depended upon within the package itself.

 Firstly, make sure add Livewire as a dependency into your own project: